tlei123/blackswanarchery/README.md

 1. Clone this repository.
 1. In **Command Prompt** (Windows) or **Terminal** (MacOS), navigate into your repository root directory: `cd path/to/repo-root`
 1. Install dependencies: `npm install`
-1. Save template homepage file as working file:

-   `cd src`

-   On Windows:

-   `copy index.template.html index.html`

-   On MacOS:

-   `cp index.template.html index.html`

-1. Save template environment file as working file:
+1. Save template environment files as working files:
-   `cd environments`
+   `cd src/environments`

    On Windows: